No. 1 Kansas ends skid to No. 17 Villanova with 74-71 win

 COLUMBUS, Ohio — Kaleb Wesson had a career-high 20 points and Ohio State held off a comeback bid by Bucknell.

 Ohio State went on an 11-2 run to take an 11-point lead with under 10 minutes remaining, but Bucknell stormed back to within three with a 10-2 run and a late 3-pointer by Avi Toomer.
-The Bison got the ball with 14 seconds left, but a 3-point try by Bruce Moore hit the front of the rim and Ohio State survived.
+The Bison got the ball with 14 seconds left, but a 3-point try by Bruce Moore hit the front of the rim.

 Keyshawn Woods had 13 points on 5-of-9 3-point shooting for Ohio State (9-1).
 Wesson had 10 rebounds.